seantibor/pyencourage/docs/api.md

 ## Supported languages

-These are all the languages supported by pyjokes:
+These are all the languages supported by pyencourage:

 | Language   | Value |
 | ---------- | ----- |